Universal Limits on Quantum Correlations: II. POSITIVITY GEOMETRY AND THE INVARIANT

 with equality if and only if $K_{AB}=0$.
-Equation~(\ref{eq:HF}) expresses a geometric fact: the phase‐space volume of the joint system cannot exceed the product of the marginal volumes.
-The departure from equality therefore quantifies the ``consumption of positivity'' by inter‐subsystem correlations.
+This inequality expresses a simple geometric fact: the ``volume'' of the joint correlation matrix can never exceed the product of the marginal volumes.
+The departure from equality quantifies the extent to which inter–subsystem correlations consume positivity.